-The Stella and Charles Guttman Foundation, Inc., a New York not-for-profit corporation, was organized in 1959 by Charles Guttman, a successful New York businessman with a profound social conscience.
+The Stella and Charles Guttman Foundation, Inc., a New York not-for-profit corporation, was established in 1959 by Charles Guttman, a successful New York businessman with a profound social conscience.

-The Guttman Foundation currently has over twenty-five million dollars in assets, and since its founding has contributed almost ninety million dollars to charitable organizations, principally in the New York City area.
+Since its founding, the Guttman Foundation has contributed over $106 million dollars to charitable organizations, principally in the New York City area.

-Beginning in 2014, the Stella and Charles Guttman Foundation intends to direct a substantial portion of its grantmaking to early childhood programs that serve low income infants, toddlers and preschoolers as they transition to kindergarten.
-Special emphasis will be placed on programs that improve quality, expand services and create a strong continuum of care for children ages 0-3 in high-need neighborhoods.
+Since 2014, the Stella and Charles Guttman Foundation has directed a substantial portion of its grantmaking to early childhood programs that serve low income infants, toddlers and preschoolers as they transition to kindergarten.
+Special emphasis is placed on programs that improve quality, expand services and create a strong continuum of care for children ages 0-3 in high-need neighborhoods.

 The Directors of the Guttman Foundation are grateful for the opportunity to continue the charitable legacy of Charles Guttman and his wife, Stella – a legacy that has, at its heart, the ethic of people helping others in need.